LINE OF DUTY DEATHS

 Officer Barron was waked at Lain & Son Chapel located at 2121 West 95th Street, his funeral mass was held at St. George Roman Catholic Church located at 9546 South Ewing Avenue and he was laid to rest on October 2, 1973 in St. Mary Catholic Cemetery, 3801 West 87th Street, Evergreen Park, Illinois.

-Patrolman Edward L. Barron, born December 1, 1937, received his Probationary Appointment to the Chicago Police Department on March 2, 1970.
-He earned 5 Credible Mentions during his career.
+Patrolman Edward Lester Barron, born December 1, 1937, received his Probationary Appointment to the Chicago Police Department on March 2, 1970.
+He earned 1 Superintendent's Award of Valor (poshumously) and 5 Credible Mentions during his career.

-Officer Barron was a member of Chicago Patrolman's Association, Confederation of Police, Illinois Police Association, St. Jude Police League, and the Trinity Council No. 3755 Knights of Columbus.
-He was survived by his wife, Nancy Baloch; children: Linda, age 13 and Paul, age 14; mother, Ethel Klefisch and siblings: Carol Stipanich, Joan Anderson, John T., Lovila McGlashan, Ronald W., Willene Montez and Reverend Wayne J. Barron of the St. Jude Police League.
+Officer Barron served in the U.S. Air Force from January 6, 1955 to January 5, 1963, was a veteran of the Vietnam War and was Honorably Discharged at the rank of Airman Second Class.
+He was a member of Chicago Patrolman's Association, Confederation of Police, Illinois Police Association, St. Jude Police League, and the Trinity Council No. 3755 Knights of Columbus.
+Officer Barron was survived by his wife, Nancy Jo (nee Balogh); children: Linda, age 13 and Paul, age 14; mother, Ethel (nee Klefisch) and siblings: Carol Stipanich, Joan Anderson, John T., Lovila McGlashan, Ronald W., Willene Montez and Reverend Wayne J. Barron of the St. Jude Police League.

 On May 21, 1998, Officer Barron's star was retired by Superintendent Terry G. Hillard and enshrined in the Superintendent's Honored Star Case, located in the lobby at Chicago Police Headquarters, 1121 South State Street.
 In 2000, Chicago Police Headquarters moved to a new facility at 3510 South Michigan Avenue, Officer Barron's Star was re-encased in the new headquarters building lobby.

-Sergeant Floyd A. Beardsley, Star #881, aged 47 years, was an 18 year, 10 month, 8 day veteran of the Chicago Police Department, assigned to District 9 - 115th Street Station.
+Commander Paul R. Bauer, Star #29, aged 53 years, was a 31 year, 6 month, 30 day veteran of the Chicago Police Department, assigned to the 18th District - Near North.

-Incident Recorded under Chicago Police Department homicide file, Case #7646.
+Incident Recorded under Chicago Police Department RD #JB150650.